TergelEnkhtur/CRUD-App/README.md

 ![2022-08-15 23 39 04](https://user-images.githubusercontent.com/78391043/184667550-a9830cce-ec4b-4eb0-be97-75a957a8412d.png)

 Simulated a library bookkeeping app that a librarian would use to Create, Read, Update, and Delete books to a PostgreSQL database which patrons could rent from.
-The app has a log-in page to distinguish librarians from patrons and is hosted on Heroku.
+The app has a log-in page to distinguish librarians from patrons.

 DePaul University, CSC 394 // IS 376, Team 4, CRUD Application Final Project